pubnub/chat-examples-java/README.md

 ### Create a PubNub Account

-To run this application you must obtain publish and subscribe keys from your [PubNub Dashboard](https://dashboard.pubnub.com/).
+To run this application you must obtain publish and subscribe keys from the [Admin Portal](https://dashboard.pubnub.com/).
 If you don't already have an account, you can create one for free.

-1. Sign in to your PubNub Dashboard.
+1. Sign in to the PubNub Admin Portal.

 1. Click Create New App.
 Give your app a name, and select Chat App as the app type.
-Select a region to store your user data (e.g. Portland).
+Select a region to store your user data (for example, Portland).
 Click Create.

 1. Click your new app to open its settings, then click its keyset.